Günther Franke

-Günther Franke (29 October 1900 in Berlin - 5 October 1976 in Munich) was a German gallery owner, art dealer and collector.
+Günther Franke (29 October 1900, Berlin – 5 October 1976, Munich) was a German gallery owner, art dealer, and art collector.
+He founded the Günther Galerie (later known as Galerie Günther Franke) in Munich.

 Life

 Günther Franke, son of the director of Agricultural and commercial bank, began his career after the end of the war in 1918 as a volunteer with the gallery owner Israel Ber Neumann on Kurfürstendamm.

 In the Graphisches Kabinett Franke first worked on an exhibition by Lyonel Feininger, where he met Max Beckmann in 1921.
 When Neumann emigrated to New York in 1923, Franke was transferred to the Neumann branch founded in Munich two years before.

 With I.B.
 Neumann in Berlin and Munich

 In the Graphisches Kabinett Franke first worked on an exhibition by Lyonel Feininger, where he met Max Beckmann in 1921.
 When Neumann emigrated to New York in 1923, Franke was transferred to the Neumann branch founded in Munich two years before.

 In the same year the painter Otto Dix portrayed Franke together with the art historian Paul Ferdinand Schmidt and the gallery owner Karl Nierendorf and met Erich Heckel, Ernst Wilhelm Nay, Emil Nolde and Karl Schmidt-Rottluff.
 In 1930, I. B. Neumann and Günther Franke in Munich showed works by Georges Rouault as well as watercolors, hand drawings and lithographs by Alfred Kubin.
 The gallery presented Josef Scharl in 1931, the painters Joseph Mader and Max Wendl in a group exhibition in 1932, and the sculptor Fritz Müller, from 1932 to 1938 pictures by Edgar Ende.